hyunjunian/Poor-Charlie-s-Almanack/en.md

 As a matter of ideology, we’re very pro-police.
 I believe civilization needs a police force—although I don’t believe in policemen creating too many widows and orphans unnecessarily either.
 But we like the idea of a better policeman’s helmet.
 However, we took one look at it and said to the people who invented it, “We’re a rich corporation.
 We can’t afford to make a better policeman’s helmet.
 That’s just how the civilization works.
 All risks considered, it can’t work for us.
 But we want the civilization to have these.
 So we don’t maximize what we sell it for.
 Get somebody else to make it.
 Transfer the technology or whatever to somebody who can do it.
 But we’re not going to.”
 Thus, we didn’t try to disadvantage policemen from getting new helmets, but we decided not to manufacture helmets ourselves.

 There are businesses—given the way the civilization has developed—where being the only deep pocket around is bad business.
 In high school football, for example, a paraplegic or a quadriplegic will inevitably be created occasionally.
 And who with deep pockets can the injured person best sue other than the helmet manufacturer?
 Then everyone feels sorry, the injuries are horrible, and the case is dangerous for the manufacturer.
 I think big, rich corporations are seldom wise to make football helmets in the kind of civilization we’re in.
 And maybe it should be harder to successfully sue helmet makers.

-> I think big, rich corporations are seldom wise to make football helmets in the kind of civilization we’re in.
->

 I know two different doctors, each of whom had a sound marriage.
 When the malpractice premiums got high enough, they divorced their wives and transferred most of their property to their wives.
 And they continued to practice, only without malpractice insurance.
 They were angry at the civilization.
 They needed to adapt.
 And they trusted their wives.
 So that was that.
 And they’ve not carried any malpractice insurance since.
 People adapt to a changing litigation climate.
 They have various ways of doing it.
 That’s how it’s always been and how it’s always going to be.